 - grant clients or landlords access to their own accounts to accept, book, schedule and download completed reports

-- automatic audit trial created for all report activity to ensure your compliance with government guidelines
+- automatic audit trail created for all report activity to ensure your compliance with government guidelines

 And we have developed a NAPIT led template to capture all the key components so that your report captures defects; clear indications if the property rating is C1, C2, C3 or further investigations are required.